Biography of Pierre-Auguste Renoir

 Durand-Ruel was an art dealer with galleries in London and Paris.
 And, as soon as Monet introduced Renoir to him, Durand-Ruel purchased two of Renoir's works: a still life of flowers and a painting of a Parisian bridge, for a total of 600 francs.

 The next years were full of ups and downs.
-Durand-Ruel continued to purchase paintings, and Renoir was able to attract other collectors (including Henri Rouart and Theodore Duret); but he was rejected by the Salon in 1872 and 1873; and Lise Trehot, his girlfriend of seven years, married an architect.
+Durand-Ruel continued to purchase paintings, and Renoir was able to attract other collectors (including Henri Rouart and Theodore Duret); but he was rejected by the Salon in 1872 and 1873; and Lise Trehot, his girlfriend of seven years, dumped him and married an architect.

 The end of 1873 brought a new low.
 An industrial crisis placed Durand-Ruel in severe financial difficulties and he suspended payments to the impressionists.